 The Lab Notes

 The main theme of our research is to understand how gene regulation and genome organization tie in with each other.
-The Lab Notes are the latest headlines from the lab, featuring a collection of random thoughts and useful code snippet.
+The Lab Notes are the latest headlines from the lab, featuring a collection of random thoughts and useful code snippets.

 Since the summer, a strange creature is growing in our laboratory.
 Trichoplax adhaerens is the simplest known multi-cellular animal (metazoan) on the planet.
 At most 1-2 millimetres in size, it consists of two layers of cells and not much else.
 It leaves on rocks in coastal waters, and is quite abundant in the Mediterranean sea.